mathjax/MathJax/docs/source/api/outputjax.rst

     This is the main routine called by MathJax when an element jax is to be converted to output.
-The default :meth:`Translate()` method simply loads the ``jax.js`` file and returns that callback for that load function so that MathJax will know when to try the :meth:`Translate()` action again.
-When the ``jax.js`` file loads, it should override the default :meth:`Translate()` with its own version that does the actual translation; that way, when the second Translate call is made, it will be to the actual translation routine rather than the default loader.
+The default :meth:`Translate()` method throws an error indicating that :meth:`Translate()` hasn't been redefined, so when the ``jax.js`` file loads, it should override the default :meth:`Translate()` with its own version that does the actual translation.

     You should use ``MathJax.Hub.getJaxFor(script)`` to obtain the element jax for the given script.
-The translation process may add modify the element jax (e.g., if it has data that needs to be stored with the jax), and may insert DOM elements into the document near the jax's ``<script>`` tag.
+The translation process may modify the element jax (e.g., if it has data that needs to be stored with the jax), and may insert DOM elements into the document near the jax's ``<script>`` tag.